-January weather was especially rough in many areas of the Midwest, and with most of February and all of March in front of us, many growers counting on spring forage could be in a bind.
+Winter weather was especially rough in many areas of the Midwest, and many growers counting on spring forage could be in a bind.
 While it’s not yet determined how forage stands may be affected, alternating mild conditions mixed with frigid temperatures aren’t doing pastures or hay fields any favors.
 Depending on the region, livestock type, and forage source, it’s safe to say livestock producers could be planning to augment forage stands as soon as possible.

 Planning and acting quickly are both important.
 Having a solid understanding of what your alfalfa stands may look like in a couple months will help.
 Alfalfa injury or death from cold winter weather can occur many ways: